How To Get A $1,500 Loan In Canada: A Guide

 How To Increase Your Chances Of Qualifying For A $1,500 Loan

-As mentioned, every lender has different requirements for their loans, so there’s no real way to get guaranteed approval, but you can increase your approval chances by:
+As mentioned, every lender has different requirements for their loans, so there’s no real way to get guaranteed approval, but you can increase your approval chances by doing the following:

 While $1,500 is a relatively small loan these days, most lenders have a minimum monthly income requirement that you must pass to be approved.
 If you’re not employed or you’re living off other forms of income, like government benefits, you may have to apply with an alternative/private lender.

-When you apply for credit, a hard inquiry appears on your credit report which can lower your credit score by a few points.
+When you apply for credit, a hard inquiry will be conducted, which can lower your credit score by a few points.
 Not only can this harm your credit as a whole, but lenders may also see all the recent applications in your credit history and turn you down, especially if you were denied a lot in the past.

 Cost Of A $1,500 Personal Loan